 Most sellers are honest and are often surprised to learn of defects uncovered during an inspection.
 Realize that sellers are under no obligation to repair everything mentioned in the report.
 No home is perfect.
 Keep things in perspective.
 Do not kill your deal over things that do not matter.
 It is inappropriate to demand that a seller address deferred maintenance, conditions already listed on the seller's disclosure, or nit-picky items.

 Our inspectors at A Closer Look provide a detailed and in depth examination of each home no matter if it is a 500 sq ft condo or a 10,000 sqft estate.
-When you book an inspection with us, you can rest assured that no matter the size, age, or location of the home, our inspectors will provide you with one of the best home inspections in the industry.
+When you book an inspection with us, you can rest assured that no matter the size, age, or location of the home, our inspectors will provide you with a great home inspection.

 We understand that you are busy and may not be able to attend the whole inspection.
 We ask that you arrive 30 minutes before the end of your home inspection so we can discuss our findings with you and provide you with your written inspection report.
 You are welcome to join us for the whole inspection or at anytime during the inspection.
 If you are unable to attend the inspection, we will email your home inspection contract to you before the inspection so you can sign it and send it back to us.
 After we have received your inspection contract, we will inspect your home and email you your completed report.